 How do I participate in the Plan?
 1 How is my service determined for purposes of Plan eligibility?
 2 What service is counted for purposes of Plan eligibility?
 2 What happens if I'm a Participant, terminate employment and then I'm rehired?
-3

-ARTICLE II EMPLOYEE CONTRIBUTIONS

-What are elective deferrals and how do I contribute them to the Plan? .
-3 What are rollover contributions? .
-4

-ARTICLE III EMPLOYER CONTRIBUTIONS

-What is the Employer matching contribution and how is it allocated?
+3 ARTICLE II EMPLOYEE CONTRIBUTIONS What are elective deferrals and how do I contribute them to the Plan?
+0 What are elective deterrals and now do i contribute them to the Plan?
+What are follower contributions: ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer matching contribution and how is it allocated?
 4 What is the Employer nonelective contribution and how is it allocated?
-4 What are forfeitures and how are they used?
-5

-ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

-What compensation is used to determine my Plan benefits?
+What are forfeitures and how are they used?
+4 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
 5 Is there a limit on the amount of compensation which can be considered?
-5 Is there a limit on how much can be contributed to my account each year?
-5 How is the money in the Plan invested?
-6 Will Plan expenses be deducted from my account balance?
-6

-ARTICLE V VESTING

-What is my vested interest in my account? .
-6 How is my service determined for vesting purposes? .
-7 What service is counted for vesting purposes? .
-7 What happens to my non-vested account balance if I'm rehired? .
-8

-ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT

-Can I withdraw money from my account while working?
-8 Can I withdraw money from my account in the event of financial hardship? .
-9

-ARTICLE VII

-DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

-When can I get money out of the Plan? .
-10 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age? .
-10 When am I considered to be disabled under the Plan? .
-10 How will my benefits be paid to me? .
-10 May I elect another distribution method? .
+Is there a limit on how much can be contributed to my account each year?
+How is the money in the Plan invested?
+Will Plan expenses be deducted from my account balance?
+6 ARTICLE V VESTING What is my vested interest in my account?
+6 How is my service determined for vesting purposes?
+What service is counted for vesting purposes?
+What happens to my non-vested account balance if I'm rehired?
+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT Can I withdraw money from my account while working?
+8 Can I withdraw money from my account in the event of financial hardship?
+ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
+What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
+When am I considered to be disabled under the Plan?
+How will my benefits be paid to me?
+May I elect another distribution method?
 11